Education and Outreach

 There are no upcoming events at this time

-Buckets Full of Nature Classes peak a child’s curiosity for nature, science and exploration.
+Buckets Full of Nature program peak a child’s curiosity for nature, science and exploration.
 Bring your budding conservationist to one of our partnering Libraries (Allentown Public Library, Emmaus Public Library, Whitehall Township Public Library, Parkland Community Library, and Southern Lehigh Public Library) for one of these nature-themed learning experiences that combine reading, art, experimentation, and hands-on activities designed to immerse your child in learning and fun!

 These Preschool and Elementary Programs are available FREE of charge at participating Libraries.